sarizzuz/dscapstone/README.md

 I went to the

 the keyboard presents three options for what the next word might be.
 For example, the three words might be gym, store, restaurant.
-In this capstone you will work on understanding and building predictive text models like those used by SwiftKey.
+In this capstone we will work on understanding and building predictive text models like those used by SwiftKey.

 ### Project